 CANADA’S WILD HORSES

 Wild horses have been a part of the Canadian west for hundreds of years.
 There are currently wild horses living in the Chilcotin region of British Columbia and parts of Saskatchewan, including a population of protected wild horses in the Bronson Forest.
+A small population also exists in the Yukon Territory.

 ALBERTA’S WILD HORSES